User Authentication and SSL Connection

 See Also

-Using EAGetMail POP3 & IMAP4 Component
+Using EAGetMail POP3 and IMAP4 Component

 Digital Signature and E-mail Encryption/Decryption